warezit/zitCraft/README.md

 # Issues on the server, or with your client?

-Check our OPEN "Issues" here: https://github.com/warezit/zitCraft/issues
+Check our OPEN Issues here: https://github.com/warezit/zitCraft/issues

-Check our CLOSED "Issues" here: https://github.com/warezit/zitCraft/issues?q=is%3Aissue+is%3Aclosed
+Check our CLOSED Issues here: https://github.com/warezit/zitCraft/issues?q=is%3Aissue+is%3Aclosed

+Check ALL our Issues here: https://github.com/warezit/zitCraft/issues?q=

 *Do NOT use pastebin, your log file will be too large; they restrict file size for free users.
 Use Gist instead, follow the directions below.*